Azure-Samples/azure-cosmos-db-cassandra-golang-getting-started/README.md

 > Select Browse (to locate a destination) and type in a filename.
 > Select Next then Finished.
 >
 > You should now have a properly formatted .cer file.

-Ensure that the path in `uprofile.js` points to this file.
+2. Change the `<path/to/cert.cer>` in `cassandra.go` to point to your new certificate.

+3. Save `cassandra.go`.

 Open up a command window, navigate to where you cloned the application and build it (using `go build`).
+This should create a cassandra.exe file in the same directory.

 ![image3](media/build.png)

-### Running this sample
+### Running the sample

 Run the sample from the same directory by typing `cassandra` and hitting return.
 You should see the following output: